 - Women with placenta praevia are reported to be 14 times more likely to bleed in the antenatal period compared with women without placenta praevia.

-- There may be some initial pain in approximately 10% of cases with coincidental placental abruption.
+- There may be some initial pain in a small number of cases with coincidental placental abruption.

 - In a small proportion of cases, less dramatic bleeding occurs or does not start until spontaneous rupture of membranes or onset of labour.